gbuesing/mustache.couch.js/README.md

 Google Chrome appears to be doing conditional get by default; you can work around this by adding a timestamped param to the querystring.

-This bug has been fixed in the CouchDB 1.1.1.
+This bug has been fixed in CouchDB 1.1.1.

 ## License